inclusive-design/wecount.inclusivedesign.ca/src/collections/views/update-on-city-of-toronto-data-for-equity-strategy.md

   socio-demographic data and to analyze, use and apply disaggregated data to inform equitable program planning and service delivery.
 tags:
-  - Data for Equity Strategy
+  - Data Science
-  - Toronto
+  - Data Privacy
 ---
 The City of Toronto Data for Equity Strategy was considered at the City of Toronto Executive Committee on November 18, 2020 and adopted on November 25, 2020.